ibexa/documentation-developer/docs/content_management/content_management_guide.md

 **2\.
 Define permissions**

-Although this step is not directly related to content management, it's a good time to [set up user roles and permissions]([[= user_doc =]]/permission_management/work_with_permissions/), which users would need to work with content.
+Although this step isn't directly related to content management, it's a good time to [set up user roles and permissions]([[= user_doc =]]/permission_management/work_with_permissions/), which users would need to work with content.

 **3\.
 Author content**